brucemack/microlink/docs/el_supplement.md

 From this example it looks like there is a consistent 0xda at the start of each GSM frame, but that's a coincidence - the "a" part can change depending on the audio being encoded.

+### Pacing of RTP Audio

+The RTP packets are generated every 80ms, or every 160 * 4 audio samples collected at 8 kHz.
+It's important to keep in mind that RTP packets that travel through a network will speed up or slow down slightly based on normal congestion.
+Good quality audio needs to be sampled consistently at 8 kHz, *regardless of the network arrival time* of the RTP packets.
+This requires some clever buffering, particularly on the receive side.
+These comments from Jonathan Taylor (K1RFD) are helpful and may provide some insight into how the official EchoLink behaves.
+I have tested this approach in the MicroLink station and it works very
+well:

+>

 ### Notes on the RTP SSRC Identifier

 (To follow)